 Stefon Diggs got off to a blistering start, catching 16 passes for 285 yards and a touchdown (on 20 targets) through the first two weeks.
 Throughout the year, Diggs was on and off the injury report, and there was a stark contrast in his production.
 In the seven games where he was listed on the injury report at some point during the week, he averaged 4.0 catches for 37 yards and 0.14 TD.
 In those games, he never cracked the 60-yard mark and found the end zone just once.
 In the six games where Diggs was not on the injury report, he averaged 9.3 catches for 107 yards and 0.33 TD (on 11.5 T/G).
 He cracked the 60-yard mark in five of six such games and gained 100-plus yards three times.

 From Week 4 on, Rishard Matthews averaged 4.2 catches for 65 yards and 0.69 TD on 6.9 T/G; he was the #12 WR in that span.
-We’ll see what the Titans do this offseason to bolster their receiving corps, but Matthews looks like a nice value in the middle rounds.
+The Titans haven't done anything to bolster their receiving corps, so Matthews looks like a nice value in the middle rounds.

 Eric Decker has averaged 15.0 PPG (PPR) over the past three seasons.
 He should see a ton of targets for the Jets, assuming he's healthy for Week 1.
 (Reports on his recovery have been positive.)
 Quarterback is an obvious red flag, but Josh McCown is capable of feeding the ball to Decker.